Mahikeng Airport

 Mahikeng Airport or Mmabatho Airport is an airport serving Mahikeng and Mmabatho, the current and former capital cities of the North West province in South Africa.
 The airport is widely known as Mafikeng Airport after Mahikeng's former name.
 The airport is managed by the North West Province Department of Transport and Roads.
 The airport is a former air force base of the Boputhatswana Defence Force and was previously classified as an international airport.
 As of 2014, discussions and construction was in progress in order for the airport to regain its status as an international airport.

 History

+In the early 1980s, Mmabatho was developed to serve as the capital city of Bophuthatswana.
+Developed as one of the bantustan's premier projects, Mahikeng Airport costed approximately R25 million to build.
+Construction was completed in May 1984, and President Lucas Mangope officially opened it as Mmabatho International Airport in June 1984.
+The new airport replaced the earlier Mafikeng Aerodrome, which was located in the city centre.

 The airport is home to a flying club called the Mafikeng Flying Club.
 The club was formed in 1971.
 The air base was taken over and used as a base by members of the Afrikaner Weerstandsbeweging during the Bophuthatswana coup d'état of 1994.

 The airport's international license was suspended by the South African Civil Aviation Authority on 16 April 2001 with immediate effect due to issues with security, fire and airport management.

 The airport is used by private aircraft operators as passenger flights stopped in 2009 due to the airport failing to comply with various regulations.
 Scheduled commercial flights by South African Express resumed in 2015 and were suspended in June 2018.